abrissard/sappelli_email_classification/README.md

 # Email classification using LLMs on Sappelli dataset

-This project is aimed at evaluating the capabilities of LLMs on email classification using a dataset from [Assessing e-mail intent and tasks in e-mail messages, *Sappelli et al.* (2016)](https://www.sciencedirect.com/science/article/pii/S0020025516301438#sec0003).
+This project is aimed at evaluating the capabilities of LLMs on email classification using a dataset from [Assessing e-mail intent and tasks in e-mail messages, *Sappelli et al.* (2016)(https://www.sciencedirect.com/science/article/pii/S0020025516301438#sec0003).

 ## Files Description

-- [`act1_train.ipynb`]: Notebook for training the model on `act1` dataset.
+- `act1_train.ipynb`: Notebook for training the model on `act1` dataset.
-- [`numta_train.ipynb`]: Notebook for training the model on `numta` dataset.
+- `numta_train.ipynb`: Notebook for training the model on `numta` dataset.
-- [`multi_label_classification.ipynb`]: Notebook for training the model on `numta` dataset.
+- `multi_label_classification.ipynb`: Notebook for training the model on `numta` dataset.
-- [`data/`]: Directory containing all the datasets used in this project.
+- `data/`: Directory containing all the datasets used in this project.
-- [`models/`]: Directory where trained models are saved.
+- `models/`: Directory where trained models are saved.
-- [`preprocessing/`]: Directory containing notebooks for data preprocessing.
+- `preprocessing/`: Directory containing notebooks for data preprocessing.
-- [`results/`]: Directory where the results of model evaluation are saved.
+- `results/`: Directory where the results of model evaluation are saved.

 ## How to Run